Engin-Boot/pong-stage-muskan01/Stage0/Player-score.md

 ## Feature

-This module is responsible to update and save the score of player 1 & 2 The variable which stores score of player 1 is score-one The variable which stores score of player 2 is score-two The terms "player","racket" ans "score" is used in the general sense and can be anyone player 1 or player 2 with racket 1 or racket 2 and score-one and score-two
+This module is responsible to update and save the score of player 1 & 2.
+The variable which stores score of player 1 is score-one.
+The variable which stores score of player 2 is score-two.
+The terms "player","racket" ans "score" is used in the general sense and can be anyone player 1 or player 2 with racket 1 or racket 2 and score-one and score-two.
 Also, this is a general module and will be instantiated for both players.

 ## Acceptance Criteria